 Programs & Events

-Because International Student Programs serves as the primary support system for international, missionary and transcultural students at Messiah, we strive to provide valuable programs, services and events that assist all students in getting the most out of their college experience—academically, socially, vocationally, and spiritually.
+Because International Student Programs serves as the primary support system for international, missionary and TCK students at Messiah, we strive to provide valuable programs, services and events that assist all students in getting the most out of their college experience—academically, socially, vocationally, and spiritually.
 Here are some ways we do that:

 About the Program

-We have designed a dynamic orientation week to assist new and transfer international, missionary and transcultural students as they begin their journey and transition to Messiah College.
-Throughout the orientation, students learn about important information and different services available for their study in the United States.
-During the orientation they will have the chance to meet other students, faculty, and staff who can advise, guide and assist them during their time at Messiah College.
-The incoming international, missionary and transcultural students are then joined by the rest of the new first-year and transfer students for the overall Welcome Week.
+We have designed a dynamic orientation week to assist new and transfer international, missionary and TCK students as you begin your journey and transition to Messiah College.
+Throughout the orientation, you will learn about important information and different services available for their study in the United States.
+During the orientation, you will have the chance to meet other students, faculty, and staff who can advise, guide and assist them during their time at Messiah College.
+The incoming international, missionary and TCK students are then joined by the rest of the new first-year and transfer students for the overall Welcome Week.

 For students who have one or both parents accompany them to campus, we also run a concurrent Parent Orientation (in the Fall only).
-Preregistration is required.
-Click here for the 2014 schedule (last year's) to get an idea of event.
+Please indicate on your International Arrival Form which family members will be joining you and will want to participate in the Parent Orientation.
+Some aspects of our Parent Orientation overlap with the International Student Orientation.

 International & Missionary Peer Advisor Program